genicam/harvesters/README.rst

     :alt: Update
     :scale: 40 %

 This button is used to update GenTL information of the GenTL Producer that you are loading on Harvester.
-The shortcut key is ``Ctrl/Command+u``.
+The shortcut key is ``Ctrl+u``.
 It might be useful when you newly connect a device to your system.

 ====================================
 Selecting a GenICam compliant device